 The Upper School comprises all students from Grade 7 to Grade 12.
 Our current enrolment is 821 students.The International Baccalaureate (IB) Programme serves as the cornerstone of the learning experience in the Upper School.
-All students in Grade 11 and 12 are enrolled in the full Diploma Programme (DP).
+All students in Grade 11 and 12 are enrolled in the full Diploma Programme (DP) and the school offers more than 40 courses from which students can select.
 The DP is designed as an academically challenging and balanced university preparatory programme.
 The programme is taught over two years culminating in final examinations and has gained recognition and respect from the world's leading universities.
 In Grades 7 – 10, all students are enrolled in the Middle Years Programme (MYP).
 The MYP provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.

 Class of 2016 IB DP ResultsClass of 2016 University DestinationsClass of 2016 Statistics